greg-raven/Impeachment-Chronicles/_posts/2017-01-15-i-want-to-say-this-about-donald-trump.md

 ---
-title: ''I want to say this about Donald Trump …''
+title: "'I want to say this about Donald Trump …'"
 layout: post
 author:
 - David Weigel